Programming-Project-SP3-2023/project7-chat-app-BACKEND/README.md

 <!-- Searching for friensds -->

 ### Searching for friends
-Searching for friends is called by sending a GET request to:
+Searching for friends is called by sending a POST request to:

     Https:/localhost:4000/friendships/search